Skip to Site Header Skip to Main Content Skip to Footer

 This overview isn’t more specific because there are many types of meditation, so let’s get into that next.

-It's best to feel at ease during meditation practice, so you don't want to force it.
+It's important to feel comfortable during meditation, so let the practice flow naturally without forcing it.
 Some people find themselves unable to sit still without thoughts running in their heads.
 With meditation, it doesn’t have to be that way.
-There are many types of meditation, including sleep meditation, that can help improve your nighttime sleep.

 Moving Meditation

-Below are a few suggested movement meditations that you can try.
+Below are a few suggested ways to try it.

 • Gardening